mysociety/fixmystreet/updating/index.md

 ## Subsequent dependency updates

-After updating the code, you should run the following commands to update any needed dependencies and any schema changes to your database.
+After updating the code, you should run the following command to update any needed dependencies and any schema changes to your database.
 It's a good idea to take a backup of your database first.

+{% highlight bash %}
+script/update
+{% endhighlight %}

+If you are updating to a version lower than 2.1 then you will have to run multiple scripts to update everything:

 {% highlight bash %}
 git submodule update